Guide

 What Is Back Painted Glass?

 Two coating technologies dominate the UAE market.
 Ceramic frit is a mineral pigment fused to the rear face at high temperature during toughening — extremely durable, UV-stable, but limited to standard colour ranges.
 Two-part polyurethane (PU) or specialised back-paint enamel is applied post-fabrication and cured, allowing full RAL and Pantone colour matching.
-Both are suitable for interior use; ceramic frit is preferred where any UV exposure or high heat is expected.
+Both are suitable for interior use; ceramic frit is preferred where any UV exposure or high heat is expected, and PU is the practical choice whenever a designer has already committed to a specific brand or scheme colour.

 Where Back Painted Glass Works Best

 Retail displays use back painted glass as a backdrop for product shelves, particularly in jewellery, cosmetics and premium fashion where the seamless glossy finish reads as more expensive than painted MDF.
-Restaurants use back painted glass on bar fronts and behind open kitchens.
-Headboards, bedside panels and bathroom vanities also benefit from the material's cleanability and colour depth.
+Restaurants use back painted glass on bar fronts and behind open kitchens, where it satisfies both the design intent and municipality hygiene expectations for a washable, non-absorbent surface.
+Headboards, bedside panels, bathroom vanities, lift-lobby linings and back-lit signage panels round out the common uses.

 Colour and Finish Options

 Standard stock colours in the UAE include pure white, off-white, warm greys, charcoal, black, deep navy and warm neutrals — enough for most projects.
 Custom colour matching to RAL, Pantone or NCS references is straightforward and typically adds 20–35% over stock colours.
-Turnaround for custom colours is usually 7–14 days depending on batch size.
+Turnaround for custom colours is usually 7–14 days depending on batch size, and we always produce a physical sample on the actual glass thickness for sign-off before running the full order.

 Installation Process